Emergency management service agreements

 Moving toward multilateral service agreements

-Although these bilateral agreements are a good starting point, more work needs to be done to ensure that First Nations are full and equal partners in a fully comprehensive approach to emergency management, including supports for First Nations-led approaches.
+Although these bilateral agreements are a good starting point, more work needs to be done to ensure that First Nations are full and equal partners in a comprehensive approach to emergency management service delivery, including supports for First Nations-led approaches.
 ISC is committed to improving emergency management services and transferring control of emergency management programs to First Nation partners.

 The development of new emergency management multilateral service agreements intends to: